-"The Derby Group Home has been operating from August 1979.
-It has proved a valuable resource for Derby.
-Children have been placed there for a variety of reasons, including children in need of care due to family breakdowns, children in need of emergency accommodation and school children in need of overnight accommodation whilst waiting for connecting flights to travel to their respective schools or homes.
+In 1981, the DCW reported (Signposts pp.189-190) that they believed the Derby Group Home had made a useful contribution to the local community and described why children had been placed there: 'children in need of care due to family breakdowns, children in need of emergency accommodation and school children in need of overnight accommodation whilst waiting for connecting flights to travel to their respective schools or homes.
 Even though the placements were generally of a short duration, there have been instances where children have remained there for longer periods due to lack of alternative placements.
-In these instances there have been noticeable improvements in behaviour and learning of social skills by these children due to the stable and caring environment offered by the Group Home parents.
+In these instances there have been noticeable improvements in behaviour and learning of social skills by these children due to the stable and caring environment offered by the Group Home parents.'

 The collection held by the Department for Child Protection and Family Support (DCPFS) dates from 1894.
 It includes records from the Government Receiving Depot, the State Children's Department, the Child Welfare Department and more recent departments which have been known at different times as the Department for Child Protection, Community Development, Community Welfare, Community Services, and Family and Children's Services.
 The records relate to children who were placed in all types of out of home 'care' in Western Australia.
 Some of the records held by the DCPFS were originally created by another government department or private agency.